tsykoduk/pssh/readme.md

 **Coming soon:**

-On the plate for pssh is an scp command with multifile support (ie pssh send file1 file2 file3 to servername1:/path servername2:/path) as well as a scripting interface (ie pssh script file.sh on server1 server2)
+On the plate for pssh is an scp command with multi file support (ie pssh send file1 file2 file3 to servername1:/path servername2:/path and pssh pull /path/to/file/on/local/host) as well as a script execution interface (ie pssh run file.sh on server1 server2)

 **Built by Viking Coders**